jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 **Limited authority to teach**

 ### 14 Purpose of limited authority to teach
-The purpose of granting a limited authority to teach is to enable employers to have access to skills that are in short supply and to enable those with specialist skills but who may not have a teaching qualification to teach.
+(1) The purpose of granting a limited authority to teach is to enable employers to have access to skills that are in short supply and to enable those with specialist skills but who may not have a teaching qualification to teach.
+(2) Despite subclause (1), a sponsor may employ a person in a charter school who has been granted a limited authority to teach under clause 16(1A).

 ### 15 Applications for limited authority to teach
 Any person may apply to the Teaching Council for a limited authority to teach.